ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Web applications should not have a main method

 Indica que as aplicações web não possuem o método main.
-A mensagem que aparece é esta:

 > _Having a main method in a web application opens a door to the application logic that an attacker may never be able to reach \(but watch out if one does!\), but it is a sloppy practice and indicates that other problems may be present.
 For more information checkout the CWE-489 \(_[_https://cwe.mitre.org/data/definitions/489.html_](https://cwe.mitre.org/data/definitions/489.html)_\) advisory._